In Depth Baby Product Reviews Led by a Pediatrician

 Dedicated options don't rely on WiFi, but some homes might require a WiFi option if the dedicated video range is not far enough or if there are too many walls between units.
 The dedicated options tend to be more straightforward and great for grandparents or babysitters; WiFi often means great range, better connectivity, and watching little ones away from home.
 While you might have the option of either, sometimes your home or your needs will make the decision for you.

 The iBaby is one of the most baby-centric monitors in the review.
+Credit: Abriah Wofford

 Baby-centric Features

 While we don't think baby-centric features or lack thereof are deal-breakers, some parents might.
 If you want an option with features like a nightlight or lullabies, you'll want to pay special attention to what each option offers.
 Some are very baby-centric and even include features like tracking breathing, while others are more utilitarian with video and sound.
+There are lots of fun night lights or sound machines to help keep little ones soothed without placing that burden on a video monitor, so keep your options open that having multiple products designed specifically for specific tasks could be a better solution than a one-and-done multi-use option.

 Expandability

 There are dedicated monitors that can expand by a camera or two, but most are a one-camera operation, which could be frustrating if you have a second child down the line.
 If you hope to expand your system to two bedrooms or set up nanny cams, then a WiFi option with a less baby-centric design is probably the better fit for your long-term needs.
-Some of the options we tested can add 4 or more cameras to create a more comprehensive monitoring system.
+Some of the options we tested can add four or more cameras to create a more comprehensive monitoring system.

 Conclusion